-- Onboard data for targeting - bring your audience segments to TerminalOne for omnichannel media activation.
+- Onboard data for targeting - bring your audience segments to MediaMath for omnichannel media activation.
 This self-service solution gives you control and is designed to enable easy ingestion, search, and targeting of segments.

 What to Expect During the Setup Process

-- An SFTP location, username, and password
+- An SFTP account, including username and password

 - A MediaMath user account, associated with an email address